-Concentrated grapegrowing in Oregon began here, with initial plantings in 1966 and ongoing vineyard growth in the intervening forty years adding over 10,000 acres, largely because of the benign but challenging cool climate and the protection of mountains on eastern and western boundaries-and also largely because of one grape variety, Pinot noir.
-A large AVA of 3,438,000 acres (5372 square miles), running from Portland in the north to Eugene in the south, it includes rich alluvial soils on the valley floor that are great for agriculture but inappropriate for high quality grapegrowing, and a selection of volcanic, loess and sedimentary soils on hillsides of varying mesoclimates.
+Concentrated grapegrowing in Oregon began here, with initial plantings in 1966 and ongoing vineyard growth in the intervening forty years adding over 10,000 acres, largely because of the benign but challenging cool climate and the protection of mountains on eastern and western boundaries-and, also largely because of one grape variety, Pinot noir.
+A large AVA of 3,438,000 acres (5372 square miles), running from Portland in the north to Eugene in the south, it includes rich alluvial soils on the valley floor, that are great for agriculture but inappropriate for high quality grapegrowing, and a selection of volcanic, loess and sedimentary soils on hillsides of varying mesoclimates.

-To acknowledge the uniqueness of certain smaller growing hillsides inside the valley, AVA designation was requested in 2002 for six areas in the northern valley, which contain sixty percent of the currently planted acreage of the Willamette Valley.
-A seventh was added in 2019.
-All these smaller AVAs have minimum elevations around 200 feet; some also have a maximum of 1000 feet.
+To acknowledge the uniqueness of certain smaller growing hillsides inside the valley, AVA designation was requested in 2002 for six areas in the northern valley, which contain sixty per-cent of the currently planted acreage of the Willamette Valley.
+By 2020 these nested AVAs numbered nine.
+Most have minimum elevations around 200 feet; some also have a maximum of 1000 feet.